ARM-software/CMSIS-CV/README.md

 * web : You can test the scalar versions of the kernels in the browser and compare with OpenCV.
 * board: Test framework to run on a MPS3 board

-For the web version, just open `Testing/browser/web/index.html` with your browser.
+For the web version, clone the repository and just open `Testing/browser/web/index.html` with your browser.